 Five Girl Scout councils serve numerous school districts in Florida, delivering leadership development and personal growth models for girls ages 5-17.
 Girl Scouts activities ensure girls have a chance to discover, connect and take action.
 This program serves approximately 22 schools in seven school districts, and connects at-risk middle school girls with caring community members who serve as mentors.
 The main goal of the program is to help the girls maintain or increase significant life skills.
 The program aims to increase school attendance by 10 precent and decrease referral/suspension by 20 percent.
 Furthermore, the 30-week program stresses reading and writing skills by having the girls read and write in their journals each week.
 The Get Real! mentoring program takes place during the school day or after school.
-Through programs including science and technology, business and economic literacy, and outdoor and environmental awareness, Girl Scouts offers programs that encourage girls to push boundaries, test limits, and develop their leadership potential.
+Through programs including science and technology, business and economic literacy, and outdoor and environmental awareness, Girl Scouting provides girls with opportunities for fun and friendship, while fostering the development of leadership skills and self-esteem.
+Girl Scouts offers programs that encourage girls to push boundaries, test limits, and develop their leadership potential.
 The Get Real!
 Program provides mentoring activities, reading and writing opportunities, and interactive activities to teach life skills.
 This program also increases motivation and the ability to make positive life choices.